FinchMF/MIDI-LSTM---Training-Pipeline/README.md

 ## Description
 * This script will setup the directory and initate the webscraper to populate the proper directories with the scrapped MIDI, as well as other data.
-Once the data is prepared, the script tiggers the transformation and data engineering of the MIDI into LSTM inputs.
+Once the data is prepared, the script triggers the transformation and data engineering of the MIDI into LSTM inputs.
 The training process is then set in motion.
-The script concludes with saved weight matrices that can then be used with future instantiated models to generate melodies from the matrices trained on BACH's data.
+The script concludes using the saved weight matrices to generate melodies from the matrices trained on BACH's data.
+The resulting MIDI file is then placed in the subdirectory, 'output', found in the 'Run Folder'